 The SADES SA-807 has some features that we found were quite appealing.
 The ear cushion padding was something we liked very much.
 You can play on for many hours, and this headphone still won’t cause any discomfort.
 The comfort though will come at a cost.

 Expand for Full Review

-Whilst this sits on your ear comfortably gaps arise which allows some sound to escape.
-Once you hold the piece tight against your ears the sound quality goes up a couple of notches.
+While this sits on your ear comfortably gaps arise which allows some sound to escape, once you hold the piece tight against your ears the sound quality goes up a couple of notches.

 Xbox 360 users might need to buy an adapter separately to use this though.
 A solid choice nonetheless, for the casual gamer who is looking for a new super cool pair of headphones.
 The black and blue design indeed looks stunning!